Kia ora, Kia orana, Malo e lelei, Bula Vinaka, Fakaalofa lahi atu, Talofa lava, Malo ni, Greetings to all.

 MPTT is for Māori and Pasifika people aged between 16 – 40 years, enrolled and accepted into a MPTT supported qualification at UCOL.
 Places are limited, so we welcome your application.

-New Zealand Certificate in Food and Beverage Service (Level 4)
+New Zealand Certificate in Study and Career Preparation (Level 4) (Nursing Pathway)